Leave of Absence

 Short Periods of Absence

 Students may be absent from Edinburgh for short periods to allow for vacations, attendance at conferences, workshops, etc. with the agreement of their principal supervisor.
-Although a formal leave of absence is not required students and supervisors should agree start and end dates for the absence in advance.
+PGR students are permitted to take up to six weeks of vacation leave throughout the year; although a formal leave of absence is not required, students and supervisors should agree a start and end date for the absence in advance and the Informatics Graduate School should be notified.
+Visa restrictions may also apply in the case of International Students; they should contact the International Office for advice.

 Longer Periods of Absence

-Where students will be absent for periods of three months or more the Principal Supervisor should apply for a formal leave of absence.
+Where students will be absent from the University (not on vacation leave) the Principal Supervisor must apply for a formal leave of absence.
 The period(s) of absence should:

 - be to allow for fieldwork, academic research, work experience, etc. at another institution or site